Listed on this page are our direct Bender

 All of our Bender ancestors listed below were killed in The Great

-War and are on the plaque in St Nickolas Catholic Church displayed on
+War but not all are on the plaque in St Nikolas Catholic Church

 the Rettigheim